The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Discussion

 \subsection{Limitations and future work}

-First, this study is a reduced-form analysis.
-The coefficients reflect conditional associations, not structural causal effects.
-Building a structural model in which implementation risk and capital constraints endogenously generate an equilibrium wedge is left for future work.
+This study is reduced-form.
+The coefficients capture conditional associations, not structural causal effects.
+A structural model in which implementation risk and capital constraints endogenously generate an equilibrium parity wedge remains a natural next step.

-Second, the choice of discount benchmark is itself an economic question.
-Exploring reference points that more directly reflect market participants' actual funding costs or capital opportunity costs is a worthwhile extension.
+The residual-stationarity evidence should also be interpreted narrowly.
+It mitigates the direct spurious-regression concern in the main OIS-based level relation, but it does not prove that a time-invariant cointegrating vector governs all regimes.
+Similarly, the LOYO evidence should be read as a year-exclusion diagnostic rather than real-time forecasting evidence.

-Third, the sample is limited to two U.S.\ equity-index option markets.
-Comparing results with European or Asian index options or other underlying assets would clarify the generality of the observed structure.
+Benchmark choice remains an economic question.
+DGS confirms that the sign structure survives an alternative curve, but also shows that quantitative fit and long-horizon inference vary with the benchmark.
+Future work could examine reference curves that more directly reflect the funding costs or opportunity costs faced by actual parity enforcers.

-Fourth, while LOYO coefficient signs are stable, out-of-sample fit varies across regimes.
-Using more granular microdata to directly identify the links between execution risk, margin burdens, market-maker capital constraints, and the carry gap could help isolate the sources of this regime dependence.
+The sample is limited to two U.S.\ equity-index option markets.
+Extending the analysis to European or Asian index options, single-name options, or other underlying assets would clarify how general the observed structure is.
+More granular data on execution, margin, dealer balance sheets, and market-maker capital constraints could also help identify the sources of regime dependence and the residual short-end component.